raymond-1227/realme-news/README.md

 # realme-news
-Developed by [@flandolf](https://github.com/flandolf), since he deleted the repo so I decided to reupload it as I am currently the one who hosts it.
+Maintained by [@flandolf](https://github.com/flandolf), since he deleted the repo so I decided to reupload it as I am currently the one who hosts it.

 ## About